Rebecca Hawkins Hagerty: Early life and marriages

 Coffle lines in tow, Rebecca, Benjamin, and their family moved into Nacogdoches (later Red River, presently Marion County, Texas, securing a league and labor of land (over 4,000 acres).
 Benjamin began selling the people he enslaved to his wife Rebecca as a legal precaution; by early 1838, she was purchasing land and enslaving people on her own.
 While in Nacogdoches, Rebecca's second daughter Anna was born between 1833 and 1835.
 In March 1836, offenders killed Benjamin because of his involvement in re-settling Native Americans into Texas, though Benjamin was allegedly in alliance with Sam Houston or Archibald Hotchkiss.
 Rebecca inherited land and chattel wealth from her father and husband Benjamin, and she continued purchasing land and enslaved people from her extended family, building her plantation-based business.

 During March 1838 in Texas, Rebecca married another land broker and enslaver, Spire M. Hagerty—an Anglo of Alabama.
 With Spire, Rebecca moved into Port Caddo, Shelby County (later Harrison County), Texas, where they jointly managed the Phoenix Planation, expanding crop production and enslavement.
 Rebecca had several children with Spire; three of whom died in infancy.
 Two children, Frances and Spire, Jr., lived to adulthood.

-Rebecca and Spire's difficult marriage led to a divorce proceeding, which halted at Spire's untimely death.
-Rebecca enlarged her plantation holdings by petitioning the courts to protect her daughters' inherited interest in their plantation operations.
+Rebecca and Spire's tumultuous marriage led to a divorce and they remained separated til Spire's untimely death.
+Rebecca expanded her plantation holdings by petitioning the courts to protect her daughters' inherited interest in their plantation operations.
 In one instance, Rebecca purchased controlling interest in the Marion County Refuge Plantation and sued Spire's executors in another court for possession and control of enslaved people on the Hagerty Estate of Harrison County.
 At the adjudication of Spire's will, Rebecca gained controlling interest in the Harrison County plantation and estate.
 Rebecca continued managing both the Phoenix Plantation and the Refuge Plantation, modeling affluent plantation owners such as Reese Huges, Willis Whitaker, Sr., and William Thomas Scott.
 The chief crop on both plantations was cotton, and they produced 500-600 bales of it annually, primarily for buyers in New Orleans.
-For over a decade, Rebecca operated the two plantations, increasing property values to over $100,000 and enslaving over 100 people; Rebecca became the wealthiest female and Native American enslaver in Texas.
+For over a decade, Rebecca operated the two plantations, increasing property values to over $100,000 and enslaving over 100 people; Rebecca became the wealthiest female and Native American slave owner in Texas.